-- MDY is the same as SLY.
+- MDY is holding up better than SLY and has not broken back down into its previous consolidation range.

 - MDY has now registered a short-term "buy" signal, but needs a slight correction/consolidation to reduce the extreme overbought and extended condition.
+The buy signal is very extended as well.

 - Look to add exposure to the market on a pullback that doesn't violate support.

 - Short-Term Positioning: Neutral

-- o Last Week: No holding
+- Last Week: No holding

-- o This Week: No holding
+- This Week: No holding

 - Long-Term Positioning: Bearish